taxicomics/Picotron-Wiki/picotron_api/functions/max/main.md

 ## Arguments

 ### `a`: number
-An int or a float to be compared with number2
+A number to be compared with b

 ### `b`: number
-An int or a float to be compared with number1
+A number to be compared with a

 ## Returns